BlockchainAsset/Inherichain/docs/Inherichain.md

 If the charity address is predetermined by owner, then approver cannot nominate a charity.

+### `updateArbitrator(contract IArbitrator _arbitrator)` (public)

+Can be used to update the Arbitrator Address by the Owner.

+The arbitrator should follow ERC 792 and ERC 1497 standard.

+### `updateArbitrationFeeDepositTime(uint256 _arbitrationFeeDepositTime)` (public)

+Can be used to update the Arbitrator Fee Deposit Time.

+This is the time the heir have to deposit ETH for arbitration fee.

 ### `updateDeadline(uint256 _deadline, uint256 _approverDeadline, uint256 _charityDeadline)` (public)